Support Centre

 Accessibility

 The data subjects may contact the DPO for any issue relating to the processing of their personal data, as well as in relation to the exercise of their rights under the Law (Article 57(6) of the Law).
-In this regard, the information notice to the data subject, either if the data is collected from them or from other parties, shall contain the contact details of the DPO, if one is appointed (Article 23(1)(2) and Article 24(1)(2) of the Law).
+In this regard, the information notice to the data subject, either if the data is collected from them or from other parties, shall contain the contact details of the DPO, if one is appointed (Articles 23(1)(2) and 24(1)(2) of the Law).

 The DPO can also be contacted by the data subjects in relation to all matters concerning the processing of their personal data and the exercise of their rights under the Law (Article 57(6) of the Law).